 Height: Fences may be up to six feet (6’) tall at the property line.
 Fences taller than six feet (6’) must be set back from the property line an additional foot for each foot of fence over six feet (6’).

 Materials: Fences in the PR Zone shall be designed to enhance the visual appearance of the area.
-Chain link fencing is prohibited except where necessary to provide a perimeter or safety backing for recreational fields, as determined by the Director or Designee.

 B. The intent of the OS Zone is to preserve critical habitats and natural spaces within the municipality.
 Any landscaping efforts shall facilitate ecosystem management for the benefit of native plant and animal species.
 The landscape and screening standards of Chapter 19.XX do not apply to this Zone.